 However, early security testing takes a lot of time and resources.
 Therefore, a compromise is often needed between the time and effort required to perform tests and the quality of the results.
 If such a compromise is required, selecting a fast DAST scanner that provides proof-of-exploit and comes with SCA functionality is the best choice.

 Principle 3: Test as early as possible to promote responsibility

 To attain top code quality it’s not enough to have secure coding requirements and secure coding guidelines in place along with a test infrastructure.
 Teams must not only feel obliged to follow secure coding principles during the development process and do so because their code will be tested, but they must also feel that writing secure code is in their best interest as well.
 Secure coding doesn’t just need rules and enforcement, it needs the right attitude.

 A shift-left approach, such as the one described above, has many advantages, one of them being that developers realize that they’re an integral part of the security landscape.
 They feel responsible for code security and realize that if they make a mistake, they are going to have to fix it immediately and not count on someone else doing it later instead.

-Of course, you can test your application for security vulnerabilities just before it goes into production.
+Of course, you can test your application for security vulnerabilities just before it goes into production or even in production (shift right).
 However, it will cost you much more than it would if you shifted left.
 The software will have to go through all stages again, which involves other resources, not only developers.
 The developer won’t remember the code that they worked on or the fix may be assigned to a different developer than the original one and as a result, the developer will need more time to find and remove the vulnerability.
 As a consequence, late testing may delay the release even by several weeks.